Broadwood Stadium: Future

 Along with the introduction of a 3G surface, Broadwood was shared between Cumbernauld Colts and Clyde.
 Cumbernauld Colts are now the primary licence holders of the Stadium and the site is used 7 days a week.
 The Colts community development programme means that all age ranges use the stadium on a daily basis.
 With Colts entering the Scottish Lowland League, Broadwood Stadium will host a second senior club from 2015 to 2016.

 Clyde announced in December 2010 their intention to leave Broadwood for a site elsewhere.
 In October 2011, they revealed that East Kilbride was one of the possible locations that they were exploring.
 They continued to play home games at Broadwood as secondary licence holders.
 Clyde did however have priority over first team matches.
 In June 2015, The Herald reported that Clyde's preferred option was to return to Glasgow, sharing with Shettleston Juniors.

 In April 2022, Clyde announced they would be leaving Broadwood at the end of the 2021–22 season, ending their 28-year stay in Cumbernauld.
 They entered ground-sharing with Hamilton Academical at New Douglas Park from the start of the 2022–23 season, with a view of relocating to a new home back in Glasgow in the near future.
 Clyde's last match at Broadwood ended in a 5–0 defeat to Airdrieonians on 23 April 2022.
 Three years after Clyde departed, Hamilton Academical became new tenants at Broadwood due to an ownership dispute at New Douglas Park; as Clyde remained in Hamilton, the two clubs had essentially exchanged stadia.
+At the end of the season they played against each other in the 2026 playoff final, involving one leg at each ground with the traditional occupiers as the away side (Hamilton won 5–4 on aggregate).